Learning and Teaching Conference 2026

 Learning Together: Building a vision for Academic Support for the next decade and beyond

 The 2026 Learning and Teaching Conference – Learning Together: Building a vision for Academic Support for the next decade and beyond, will take place on 26th March 2026 in the Hershel Building in the heart of the Newcastle campus.
-You can now register for the conference and submit proposals for consideration by the Conference Committee.
-The deadline for submissions is Friday 9th January 2026.
+You can now register for the conference.

 The conference will put a spotlight on the collective endeavour of supporting our student community within and beyond the curriculum.
 There will be a focus on personal tutoring and advising alongside beyond the curriculum from our university wide services.